George C. Creal Jr., P.C.,

 (770) 961-5511

 We use the National Highway Traffic and Safety Administration (NHTSA) manuals for DUI Detection and Field Sobriety Evaluations to build your DUI defense.
-We know the evaluation process and its weaknesses, and we can and will cross examine police officers in order to expose the flaws of sobriety tests and prove your innocence.
-For more information a solid DUI defense visit our Clayton County DUI Defense Guide.
+We know the evaluation process and its weaknesses, and we can and will cross-examine police officers in order to expose the flaws of sobriety tests and prove their innocence.
+For more information on a solid DUI defense visits our Clayton County DUI Defense Guide.

-We do not hestitate to give you our office and cell phone numbers.
-If you call, text or email us about your case, we will contact you as soon as possible and never more than 24 hours.
+We do not hesitate to give you our office and cell phone numbers.
+If you call, text, or email us about your case, we will contact you as soon as possible and never more than 24 hours.
 We understand you are anxious about your DUI charge.
-We represent a diverse DUI and traffic clientele throughout the State of Georgia and provide our clients the utmost care, efficiency, and compassion they deserve.
-After our representation you should be confident in recommending us to your closest friends and family.
+We represent a diverse DUI and traffic clientele throughout the State of Georgia and provide our clients with the utmost care, efficiency, and compassion they deserve.
+After our representation, you should be confident in recommending us to your closest friends and family.
 This is our standard and our goal.
 Customer Service is priority one for our firm.
-Call or click for FREE CONSULTATION - (404) 333-0706 or Online Case Evaluation.

 Even for a 1st DUI you can be fined up to $1000.00 plus up to 40% tacked on as court costs.
 You can spend up to 12 months in jail, do 40 to 240 hours of community service, be subject to drug and alcohol testing for one year and serve 12 months of reporting probation.
 Also, your license can be suspended anywhere from 120 days to 5 years.